 All kinds of therapy is a conversation.
 But the structure and content of that conversation depend on the type of therapy.
 For example, solution-focused therapy helps people identify and implement strategies that have worked for them in the past.

 Another type of therapy known as Psychodynamic psychotherapy, which is a variant of traditional psychoanalysis, aims to give people greater insight into their unconscious motivations and feelings.
-Other types include cognitive-behavioural therapy (CBT) and acceptance and commitment therapy (ACT).
+Other types of treatment include cognitive-behavioural therapy (CBT) and acceptance and commitment therapy (ACT).

 Talking about my problems could make them worse

-It is true that talking about all the problems and painful emotions that you have been ignoring for a long time may feel uncomfortable for a while.
+It is true that talking to about all the problems and painful emotions that you have been ignoring for a long time may feel uncomfortable for a while.

 Often things have to get a little bit worse before they get better.
 Sometimes broken bones need to be reset before they can heal properly.
 But that increased discomfort is temporary.
 And it will ultimately lead to things feeling better.

-Therapy is not always easy.
-It is challenging.
-Sometimes it can become uncomfortable, even painful.
 But a therapist will be with you in that experience, teach you skills to manage that discomfort, and help you learn to have compassion for yourself in the process, so you do not have to feel overwhelmed.
 The end goal should be feeling better and working through the issue, so they don’t keep getting in your way.

 In Conclusion